 Bonus tip on memorization:

-Motion creates emotion; when you study and engage with the information you consume, you will increase retention and even have fun doing it.
+Motion creates emotion; studying and engaging with the information you consume will increase retention and even have fun doing it.
 This was proven in a study on children learning to remember words.

 Plan your day

 Set a daily highlight: What one thing do I want to accomplish today?

 Plan your off time so you have something to look forward to.

 For, tell yourself that you will read and understand the 4 chapters to allow yourself to do something fun in the evening.
 That's how I managed to get through some study afternoons.